 - Throw wild flower bombs.
 These are seeds mixed with dirt, creating a bomb to help create more life and colour for years to come.
 Organizers must ensure that seeds are from native flowers and are not invasive species.

 - Write your best memories in chalk.
 Organizers must ensure the location does not create distractions for motor vehicle operators.

 Please keep in mind that as more research is done on the long-term effects of various activities, some items from this list could move to the ‘not recommended’ list.

 Not recommended releases

-- Butterflies – While the City provides a butterfly rearing program to schools, this program is focused on educating students about biodiversity, life cycles and stewardship.
+The City recognizes that butterfly rearing programs at schools focus on educating students about biodiversity, life cycles and stewardship but there is international concern over the release of unregulated, mass produced, and commercially raised butterflies (for example, painted ladies) into the environment.
 Organizers wanting a butterfly release must ensure the butterflies are native species and from a wild genetic stock local to Ontario.